kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 ## Mac & Linux:
-1. Make sure TurtleCoind, simplewallet, and/or the GUI are not running.
+1. Make sure TurtleCoind, walletd, and/or the GUI are not running.

 2. Open "Finder".